nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ##  **Affective-Social Neuroscience, PhD Student @ UNC Chapel Hill**

-I am a graduate student working at the [Sheridan](https://circlelab.unc.edu/) and [Propper](https://beelab.web.unc.edu/) Labs.
+I am a graduate student working in the [Sheridan](https://circlelab.unc.edu/) and [Propper](https://beelab.web.unc.edu/) Labs.
 Primarly, my research explores experience-expectant (e.g., caregiving), and experience-dependent (e.g., interpersonal violence) neural and behavioral development.
 Additionally, I  study the role of the gut microbiome on neural development.
-I am particularly interested in neural processes as they relate to basic emotional learning (e.g., fear learning), and more complex social processes (e.g., attachment learning).
+I am particularly interested in neural processes as they relate to basic emotional learning (e.g., fear learning), and more complex social processes.
 To explore my questions and hypotheses I use a variety of methodologies and approaches including fMRI, MRI, EDA, RSA, parent-reported questionnaires, microbial gene sequences, behavioral assesments, machine learning, and other advanced statistical techniques.

 I am currently *leading* the following projects: